 So if you’re suffering from low book sales, here are eight reasons why your book may not be reaching readers.

-Low Book Sales?
-8 Reasons Why Your (Self-Published) Book Isn’t Selling
+For those struggling with low book sales, here are 8 Reasons Why Your (Self-Published) Book Isn’t Selling

 1. You aren’t doing outreach